Fast-64/fast64/README.md

 ### Scrolling Textures in Decomp
 Scrolling texture settings can be found in the material properties window before the "Geomtry Mode Settings" tab.
+If you want to disable scrolling texture code generation, you can do so in the SM64 File Settings.
 This is the process for how scrolling textures is implemented:

 - Add a sSegmentROMTable to src/game/memory.c/h in order to keep track of which ROM locations are loaded into memory.
 ROM locations will be stored in this table during segment loading function calls.